remifan/LabPtPTm2/README.md

 - arg#1: int, random source label, which can be either 1 or 2
 - arg#2: int, launched power in dBm unit, which is member of [-5, -4, -3, -2, -1, 0, 1, 2, 3]
 - arg#3: int, channel index, which is member of [1, 2, 3, 4, 5, 6, 7]
-- arg#4: int, index of repeated sampling under the same link configuration, can be member of [1, 2, 3]
+- arg#4: int, index of scope captures under the same link configuration, can be member of [1, 2, 3]

 ### download data